jobetancourt/jobetancourt.github.io/_posts/2022-01-13-Setup-Armadillo.md

 <img src="/img/posts/setup-armadillo/install-xcode2.png" alt="Xcode Install 2" width="100%" height="auto"/>

 <h3 style="color:red;">WARNING:</h3>
-If you see your Xcode program installed somewhere <em>besides</em> your "Applications" directory, you will have to drag and drop it in "Applications" before moving forward.
+If you see your Xcode program installed somewhere <em>besides</em> your "Applications" folder, you will have to drag and drop it in "Applications" before moving on.

 <!-- ![Move-XCode](/img/posts/setup-armadillo/move-xcode-to-applications.png) -->
 <img src="/img/posts/setup-armadillo/move-xcode-to-applications.png" alt="Move Xcode" width="100%" height="auto"/>